rice7th/cat-fetch/README.md

 ### CatFetch Reborn
 (Currently WIP)
-Recreation of catfetch (<https://github.com/jhonnyrice/cat-fetch>) in shell.
+Recreation of catfetch (<https://github.com/jhonnyrice/cat-fetch>) in shell for more accuracy and less bugs.

 Uses some GNU core utils and xprop to work.